Helping a Loved One Lose Weight

 If it's your spouse, get a doctors appointment together.
 Be there to ask questions and take notes if it's an underlying medical condition.
 Ask for a referral to a psychologist or therapist if the issue is more mental.
 Be open to the possibility you might be a part of the problem.

 Make it about you.
 If you've got a few pounds to lose, see if they'll help.
-Tell them about specific goals you have and ask them to hold you accountable.
+Tell them about the specific goals you have and ask them to hold you accountable.
 Your excitement may be contagious.
 They may adopt some of your goals as their own.

 Start cooking.
 It's really hard to eat healthy unless you're willing to make it yourself.
 So experiment with simple, healthier recipes.
 Then ask for help.
 Figure out quick and easy breakfast alternatives.
 Pack lunches to go.
 Plan dinners in advance.
 Make cooking healthy dishes together one of the things you share, instead of laying on the couch watching TV.